zydou/arti/doc/metrics/heap_and_download_size.md

 reasonable for now: Directory size accounts for the largest portion of client heap usage right now.

-To run these tests, we clear our arti-testing cache directory, and run the following command _twice_.
+To run these tests, we clear our `${USER_HOME}/.arti-testing/cache` directory, and run the following command _twice_.
 (The first time will download the directory, the second will use the cache.)

 ```